neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

     - [Oh my git!](https://ohmygit.org/) an open-source game about Git.
     - [Julia Evan's How Git Works! zine](https://jvns.ca/blog/2024/04/25/new-zine--how-git-works-/)
     - the [NIU's software skills courses](https://software-skills.neuroinformatics.dev/courses/index.html)

+    We can help you with this if needed!
+Reach out in a relevant Zulip topic (or open one) if you have any questions, and someone from the community will be happy to help you.

 4. **Get started with open-source development**

     Check the GitHub issues for the projects you are interested in.
 Sometimes issues are labeled as "good first issue" or "help wanted".
 These are usually easier to solve and are a good way to get started with the project.
 Otherwise, have a look and see if there are any issues you can help with!

-    You will be expected to submit a pull request (ideally to one of the NIU projects) before you submit your application.
+    You will need to submit a pull request (ideally to one of the NIU projects) as part of your application.
 It does not have to be accepted - the goal is to show that you know how git, GitHub, pull requests and code reviews work.
-This also allows mentors to evaluate your applications beyond a pdf, and based on a real code contribution.
+This also allows mentors to evaluate your application based on a real code contribution.
 If you have previously contributed to an NIU or other open source project, you can point to those pull requests in your application too.

     If you are new to open source software or would like a refresher, these are some nice resources to check: